Researched by Thomas DeMichelePublished - September 29, 2015 Last Updated - July 26, 2019

 Did Descartes Sleep in an Oven?

-There is somewhat famous story involving René Descartes sleeping in an oven and then awaking with great insights into philosophy and mathematics.
-The story is romanticized, but it does have aspects of truth to it.
+There is somewhat famous story involving René Descartes sleeping in an oven (or stove) and then awaking with great insights into philosophy and mathematics.
+The story is likely somewhat romanticized (by Descartes himself and subsequently others), but it does have aspects of truth to it.
 The true story can be summed up as:

-While we can confirm Descartes invented analytical geometry, and that he likely slept in a room with a masonry heater on a cold November in 1619, the rest of the story is bound to remain legend.
-We explain below.
+While we can confirm Descartes invented analytical geometry, and that he likely had his breakthrough as he slept in a room with a masonry heater on a cold November night or two in 1619 (like he alludes in his Discourse and like Adrien Baillet later confirms), the idea that he slept in a literal oven of the type we find in our kitchen is a misunderstanding of Descartes’s terminology.

 What Does it Mean to Sleep in a Room with an Oven?